apirogov/test-python-cookiecutter-app/docs/dev_guide.md

-# Development Guide
+# Developer Guide

-In this guide targeting developers, maintainers and other technical contributors we provide information on how to work with this repository.
+This guide is targeting mainly developers, maintainers and other technical contributors and provides more information on how to work with this repository.

 ## Overview

-Let us take a brief look at the body and soul of the repository - various files, and the tools which use or create them.

 ### Repository Structure